danlivingston/Ada/README.pdf.md

 #### Example

-A complete example of a protected type with its object is provided in`src/focus_points/protected_objects_types.adb` and `src/focus_points/ProtectedObjectsTypes.java`
+A complete example of protected types is provided in `src/focus_points/protected_objects_types.adb` and `src/focus_points/ProtectedObjectsTypes.java`

 ## Reflection